Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * When creating relationships the source and target descriptions are automatically preset to the appropriate singular or plural names of corresponding entities.
 * Documentation is now based on Markdown.
 * ModuleStudio automatically searches for updates on startup.
 You can control in preferences whether only stable releases are included or also continuously incoming updates are considered, too.
-* Help search also includes results from zikula.org and zikula.de sites as well as documentation of Symfony, Doctrine and Twig.
+* Help search also includes results from documentation of Symfony, Doctrine and Twig.
 * Updated to Eclipse Neon.2 (4.6.2).
 * ModuleStudio brings the required Java 8 environment along and can therewith also be used on systems without Java or with obsolete Java versions.
 * Removed import of xml files created from old old pntables files (#829).